Cookies managing

 What are the ESRS standards?

-The standards are comprised of 12 documents covering the topics in the below table.
+The ESRS are currently comprised of 12 documents covering the topics in the below table.
+As part of the Omnibus package, it is likely that this structure will change and possibly be reduced.

 Below, we answer some frequently asked questions about ESRS.